-As the weather warms up and more time is spent outdoors, now is a great time to check your outside plumbing to make sure everything is in working order.
+As the weather warms up and you are spending more time outdoors, now is a great time to check your outside plumbing and make sure everything is in working order.

-So, what if your outside faucet is just dripping?
+So, what if your outside faucet is just dripping constantly even if you have it shut off all the way?
 If you can actually catch the leak soon after it starts, there is a possibility that you can repair the faucet by replacing a washer inside the faucet.
-However, if it has been leaking for more than a couple of weeks, replacement is probably likely.
-This is because, over a short period of time, water creates a groove inside the faucet that is not repairable.
-In this instance, you’ll need to replace the entire faucet.
+However, if it has been leaking for more than a couple of weeks, replacement is probably necessary.
+This is because the slow water leak can quickly create a groove inside the brass faucet “seat” that is not repairable.
+If this happens, you’ll need to replace the entire faucet.

 Know Where Your Water Box Is

-Quick Tip – if you do need to operate an old gate valve, do so with care and by turning two turns down, one turn up… two turns down, one turn up until you get it turned all the way off.
-This can help break up the calcification, but it is not a long-term solution for operating an old valve.
+Quick Tip – if you do need to operate an old gate valve, do so with care and by turning two turns down/one turn up… two turns down/one turn up… until you get it turned all the way off.
+This can help break up any calcification, but is not guaranteed to work.